A guide to budget sim racing

 For a budget sim racing setup I would usually suggest a USB extension cable as the standard cable on some steering wheels can be restrictive to optimising your room layout.

 Television and monitor speakers, meanwhile, are usually rubbish save for high-end stuff – and even then, it is still usually better to go for something separate.
-HyperX has served me well, but so has SteelSeries and Razer in the past.
+HyperX headphones have served me well, but so has SteelSeries and Razer in the past.

-Usually a simple left and right speaker is cheapest.
-2.1 setups add a subwoofer, which will enhance the experience with superior bass (but also upset anyone around you).
-5.1 gives you sound all around you while 7.1 and beyond is for even greater realism at a price beyond the scope of this article.
+Usually a simple left and right speaker setup is cheapest.
+2.1 adds a subwoofer, which will enhance the experience with superior bass (but also upset anyone around you).
+5.1 gives you surround sound while 7.1 and beyond exists for even greater realism at a price beyond the scope of this article.

 For those who usually listen to music, desktop monitors could prove better.
-I like the Tascam VL-S3 and VL-S3BT (the Bluetooth-enabled version), but you can go cheaper.
-As for their location, they can sit on your desk or you can use small bookshelves or speaker stands.
+I like the Tascam VL-S3 and VL-S3BT (the Bluetooth-enabled version).
+You can go cheaper though.

 Television or monitor?